On the nature of the spin glass transition: Conclusion

 \section{Conclusion}

 Recently, the first exact access to the spin glass regime in finite dimension has been obtained in $d=2$ \cite{Ising_glass}.
 This was achieved exploiting conformal invariance in the scattering framework to implement the replica method in an exact way and to obtain the renormalization group fixed points of the Ising spin glass.
 The problem involves $N$ copies (real replicas) of the system whose correlations (overlaps) characterize spin glass physics and are measured in the simulations, as well as $n$ auxiliary replicas (for each copy) needed to implement quenched disorder within the replica method.
 Very remarkably, the exact solution revealed the mechanism through which the necessary $N$-independence emerges precisely in the limit $n\to 0$ implied by the replica method.
-The presence of a line of fixed points, while unexpected because rarely realized in physically relevant contexts, immediately proved able to explain features of Ising spin glass criticality observed in numerical studies in $d=2$.
+The presence of a line of fixed points, while unexpected because rarely realized in physically relevant contexts, immediately explains properties of Ising spin glass criticality observed in numerical studies in $d=2$, namely the presence and specific features of nonuniversality, and the almost-free-bosonic behavior of \cite{Fernandez2}.